randomtestfive/DerpCoin2/README.txt

   Magic Items
   Magic Clocks
   Magic Downfall
 And soon to be many more!
+But, currently, very unfinished.